rafaeldevvv/rafaeldevvv/README.md

 ## About Me

 I'm a self-taught front-end developer based in Espírito Santo, Brazil.
 I'm on a journey to becoming a skilled freelance front-end developer.
-Web page creation is my true passion.
-My approach is all about simplicity and meaningful design.

-I can develop responsive, performant and accessible pages from scratch, transforming them into modern user-friendly web experiences.
-I am always striving to learn about the latest technologies and frameworks to keep my knowledge up-to-date.

-## Interests

-- Technology
-- Programming
-- Design
-- Marketing
-- Business
-- Calisthenics

-## Currently learning

-- Next.js
-- TypeScript
-- Tailwind CSS

 ## Knowledge